 The educational system has changed numerous times just since the turn of the century.
 I’m not just talking about No Child Left Behind or Common Core, either.
 The educational system is finally starting to recognize that not everyone learns the same.
 While standardized tests are unfortunately still a thing, there’s at least more emphasis being placed on teachers teaching to an array of learning styles, from kinesthetic to auditory to visual.

 Many millennials were either raised under this focus or recognize that it was (and is) a problem.
 Guess where you can make more of a difference?
-In administrative roles, like the principal, assistant principal or someone working for the school district.
+Within the field of higher education administration.
+With an EDD in higher education, one can pursue leadership and administrative roles, like director, dean, principal, assistant principal or someone working for the school district.
 People in these positions have more control over curriculum, focus, and funding.
 These people make sure schools run efficiently.
 You’ll be able to make a change from the inside.
 And if you want to pursue a position with higher education, you’d be able to affect things at a collegiate level.

 If you already have a business degree, you could go back to school to get an MBA, so you can pursue a career in business administration.
 Business administrators tend to work in offices of major corporations, though many medium-sized corporations could use someone an administrator as well.
 Most businesses run on the backs of administrators.
 They schedule necessary tasks and follow-up every day to make sure everything gets done.